yihchiang/RL-mini-project/README.md

 - SAC
 - TD3

-Hyperparameters were set as it is advised in [RL Baselines Zoo](https://github.com/araffin/rl-baselines-zoo).
+The hyperparameters are set as it is advised in [RL Baselines Zoo](https://github.com/araffin/rl-baselines-zoo).

 For each algorithm, the timesteps are all two million so that we could compare them.